 Navigating font licensing, image by Thomas Neumann

-When you buy a font from our site, you’re not buying the font itself; what you’re getting is a specific right to use it (aka. the licence).
+When you buy a font from my site, you’re not actually purchasing the font itself; you’re getting a specific right to use it, which is the licence.

-Typefaces are software, and anyone who uses them needs to hold a licence.
+Typefaces are software, and anyone who uses them needs to have a licence.

-We offer three types of licences: Desktop Licence, Web Licence, and App Licence.
+Luzi Type offers three licences: Desktop Licence, Web Licence, and App Licence.

-The Licence Holder is the person the organisation or company who gets the licence and is allowed to use the typeface.
+The Licence Holder is the person, organisation, or company that has the licence and can use the typeface.

-If you like to use the fonts on your computer to create things like documents, images, PDFs, or videos, you’ll need a Desktop Licence.
+If you want to use the fonts on your computer to create documents, images, PDFs, or videos, you’ll need a Desktop Licence.

-It’s important to get the Licence Holder right, because this defines who gets to use the fonts.
+Selecting the proper Licence Holder is crucial because it defines who can use the fonts.

 Need different licences for your project?
 No problem!